TomaszWaszczyk/shortcuts-productivity-hacks/README.md

 # Linux

-`sudo apt install bash-completion` - auto completation in Terminal
+`sudo lsof -i:22` - see a specific port such as 22

 `sudo journalctl -xe | tail -25` - journal of Linux, logs from a system